pyexcel-webwares/django-excel/docs/source/index.rst

 a list of records(dictionaries), dictionaries of lists.
 And vice versa.
 Hence it lets you focus on data in Django based web development, instead of file formats.

-The idea originated from the common usability problem: when an excel file driven web application is delivered for non-developer users (ie: team assistant, human resource administrator etc).
-The fact is that not everyone knows (or cares) about the differences between various excel formats: csv, xls, xlsx are all the same to them.
-Instead of training those users about file formats, this library helps web developers to handle most of the excel file formats by providing a common programming interface.
-To add a specific excel file format type to you application, all you need is to install an extra pyexcel plugin.
-Hence no code changes to your application and no issues with excel file formats any more.
-Looking at the community, this library and its associated ones try to become a small and easy to install alternative to Pandas.
+The idea behind pyexcel originated from a common usability problem: when Excel-driven web applications are delivered to non-developer users (e.g., project assistants, human resources administrators), they often are not aware of the differences between file formats such as CSV, XLS, and XLSX.
+Rather than training users on these formats, pyexcel provides web developers with a unified interface to handle most Excel file types.

+To add support for a specific Excel format in your application, simply install an additional pyexcel plugin—no code changes required.
+This eliminates issues with different file formats.
+In the broader community, pyexcel and its associated libraries aim to be a simple, easy-to-install alternative to Pandas, where minimal data manipulation is needed.

 The highlighted features are: